Key Takeaways

 By collaborating with your healthcare team, you can tailor your diabetes management approach, including the appropriate use of Ozempic, to meet your unique needs and improve your overall health.

-Working with a weight loss dietitian, you can learn ways to improve your eating habits and lose weight.
-All visits are personally tailored to you through virtual counseling.
-Nourish services are covered by most insurance providers and are 100% remote.
+By working with a weight loss dietitian you can learn ways to improve your eating habits and lose weight.

 Frequently Asked Questions